-The JPMCC is the home of an innovative bi-annual e-publication, the Global Commodities Applied Research Digest (GCARD), generously sponsored by the CME Group Foundation.
+The JPMCC is the home of an innovative bi-annual e-publication, the Global Commodities Applied Research Digest (GCARD), which is generously sponsored by Integrated Portfolio Intelligence, LLC, FourPoint Energy, LLC, and the CME Group.
 The purpose of the digest is to highlight for practitioners the key findings of applied research on topical issues in the agricultural, metals and mining, and energy markets as well as in commodity finance.

 The aim of the digest is to serve the Center’s applied research mission by informing commodity-industry practitioners on research that will either directly impact their businesses or will impact public policy in the near future.
 The selection of articles is based on how relevant articles are to the concerns of professionals engaged in the business of commodities.